The winner of the 2018 Little Rebels Children’s Book Award is The Muslims by Zanib Mian (Sweet Apple Publishers and Muslim Children’s Books)

 Mr Bunny’s Chocolate Factory is where your Easter Eggs are made.
 But when the hard-working chickens at the factory have had enough of making Mr Bunny rich, they decide to go on strike – and it’s time for Mr Bunny to find out what it’s really like on the factory floor.

-A very funny picture book which celebrates the power of collection action in standing up to greed.
+A very funny picture book which celebrates the power of collective action in standing up to greed.
+Judge Catherine Johnson said: “I have not seen a better explanation of exploitation in picture book form.”

 Welcome to Nowhere by Elizabeth Laird (Macmillan Children’s Books)